 Based on the project design and the implementation of the proposed mitigation measures, no significant adverse or residual effects (i.e., effects following the implementation of mitigation measures) are expected during the construction and on-going operation of the proposed Project.

-This draft ESR is being made available for public review and comment for 30 calendar days, from January 12, 2017 until 4:30 pm on February 10, 2017.
-It can be viewed at the following locations:
+The draft ESR was made available for public review and comment for 30 calendar days, from January 12, 2017 until 4:30 pm on February 10, 2017.